Showing posts with label Yazoo City. Show all posts

 This makes sheet no. 2 ready to use in the front of the pack.
 In the photographs below, I have shown the handsome red metal film pack in the adapter and well as one of the 4×5 sheets pulled partway.
 When you expose sheet 16, you pull the tab and you have finished the pack.
 You can then remove the metal from the adapter in subdued daylight.
 The film manufacturers warn you to not press on the exposed black paper shield because then you risk a light leak.
 The pack adapter is a bit thicker then a normal Fidelity or Lisco sheet film holder but should fit under the ground glass of most brands of cameras.

 According to Camera-wiki, Eastman Kodak introduced the film pack in 1903.
-Over time, at least 12 film sizes were sold, and possibly European manufacturers offered even more.
+Over time, Kodak sold at least 12 film sizes, and possibly European manufacturers offered even more.
 My experience in the 1970s was with 2¼×3¼" film pack in an old Certo Sport camera.
-I do not remember how many sheets were in that size pack.
+I do not remember how many sheets were in that pack.
 The most popular size may have been 4×5" because the old time press reporters could take 16 quick exposures with their Speed Graphic cameras at a news event.
 Then they could pop another pack in the adapter and take another 16 frames.
 I read somewhere that Kodak finally discontinued their 4×5" film packs around 1992, when the last technician who knew how to assemble the packs retired.
 By then, most of the demand was gone because press/wedding photographers were using medium format or 35mm cameras.

 The film pack lingered on in modified form to hold Polaroid instant films.
 Fuji's Instax film is a form of film pack.

 The main criticism of the film pack was that the film was thin and too flexible.
-Darkroom users needed to mount the thin film on glass negative holders.
+Darkroom users needed to mount this flexible film on glass negative holders.
 With respect to scanning, in my limited experience, the film will lie in the 4×5" holder of my Epson scanner with minimal sagging.
 Some companies sell holders with anti-Newton glass to ensure that the film would be absolutely flat.
 Regular 4×5" film is on a much thicker base and does not sag.
-The film pack film is a slightly larger then normal 4×5, so you need to trim it to fit normal scanner film holders.
+The film pack film is a slightly larger than normal 4×5, so you need to trim it to fit normal scanner film holders.

 GAF VersaPan film pack rear side.
 The lid on the adapter is open to show the handsome metal box.
 The paper tabs extend out of a slot on the top.